emmabostian/Front-End-FAQ/observables.md

 different ways.

 The `map()` operator is much like `Array.prototype.map()` that allows you to map an emitted item into something else.
-`switchMap()` and `mergeMap` in contrast should return a new observable for each item that is emitted.
+`switchMap()` and `mergeMap()` in contrast should return a new observable for each item that is emitted.
 These will replace the input observable.
-The differ in the following way: When the input observable emits a new item, `switchMap()` will unsubscribe and discard (and therefore cancel) a previously mapped observable and replace it with the new one returned by the function passed to `switchMap()`, `mergeMap()` in contrast will subscribe to the observable returned by the function passed to it, and emit new items from this new observable while continuing to emit items from all previous observables.
+They differ in the following way: When the input observable emits a new item, `switchMap()` will unsubscribe and discard (and therefore cancel) a previously mapped observable and replace it with the new one returned by the function passed to `switchMap()`, `mergeMap()` in contrast will subscribe to the observable returned by the function passed to it, and emit new items from this new observable while continuing to emit items from all previous observables.